Financial-Times/origami/README.md

 ##### filterError - optional

-A `function` that can be used to filter errors that are reported.
-The function should accept one argument.
-This argument is an `object` that has two fields, an `error` field which contains the reported `error` and a `context` field, which contains any additional context.
+A `function` that can be used to filter errors before they are reported.
+The function should accept one argument, an `object` with two fields, an `error` field which contains the reported `error` and a `context` field, which contains any additional context.

-The function should return a boolean.
+The function should return a boolean inidicating whether the error should be sent or not, if `true` or coerced to a truthy value, the error will be sent, if `false` the error will be filtered.

+This function should not mutate the data object or its fields.

 Note: this may only be configured through the `init` method, it will report an `Error` and continue without filtering enabled if this is configured